 Installing and implementing Matomo

-When implementing Matomo, you have two main options: self-hosting the software on your own servers or in the cloud or opting for the SaaS (Software as a Service) solution provided by Innocraft.
+When implementing Matomo, you have two main options: self-hosting on your own servers or in the cloud, or opting for the SaaS (Software as a Service) solution provided by Innocraft.

 For most organisations, I recommend using the SaaS solution.